platformsh/platformsh-docs/docs/src/dedicated/overview/security.md

 ## WAF

-Enterprise projects on Platform.sh come with a Web Application Firewall at no additional cost, which monitors requests to your application and blocks those requests according to our ruleset.
+Enterprise projects on Platform.sh come with a Web Application Firewall at no additional cost, which monitors requests to your application and blocks those requests according to our rule set.
 See the [WAF security documentation](/security/waf.md) for more information.